 ii.
 Talk to the practitioner about your concerns (usually complaints can be resolved at this stage)

-e) If your concerns are about a sole practitioner who is not willing to discuss this with you, or the management does not take effective action, you should report your concerns to the practitioner’s relevant regulatory body.
+5. If your concerns are about a sole practitioner who is not willing to discuss this with you, or the management does not take effective action, you must report your concerns to the practitioner’s relevant regulatory body.